Software QA and Testing Frequently-Asked-Questions, Part 1

 - miscommunication or no communication - as to specifics of what an application should or shouldn't do (the application's requirements).

 - software complexity - the complexity of current software applications can be difficult to comprehend for anyone without experience in modern-day software development.
-Multi-tier distributed systems, applications utilizing multiple local and remote web services applications, data communications, enormous relational databases, security complexities, and sheer size of applications have all contributed to the exponential growth in software/system complexity.
+Multi-tier distributed systems, applications utilizing multiple local and remote web services applications, use of cloud infrastructure, data communications, enormous databases, security complexities, and sheer size of applications have all contributed to the exponential growth in software/system complexity.

 - programming errors - programmers, like anyone else, can make mistakes.